-Atmospheric CO2 enrichment typically enhances photosynthesis and biomass production in wheat (Triticum aestivum L.) under normal growing conditions (see, for example, our Subject Index Summaries pertaining to Agriculture (Species - Wheat: Photosynthesis and Biomass).
+Atmospheric CO2 enrichment typically enhances photosynthesis and biomass production in wheat (Triticum aestivum L.) under normal growing conditions.
 But what happens when environmental conditions are less than ideal?
-In this summarization of the results of studies for which we have produced Journal Reviews, we report on what has been learned when the presence of air pollutants negatively impacts the growth and development of wheat.
+This Summary investigates this question as it pertains to the impact of air pollutants on the growth and development of wheat, as learned from a number of scientific studies published on this topic.

-Bender et al. (1999) analyzed the results of thirteen open-top chamber studies, wherein spring wheat was grown at ambient and twice ambient atmospheric CO2 concentrations in combination with ambient and elevated ozone (O3) concentrations.
+We begin with the work of Bender et al. (1999), who analyzed the results of thirteen open-top chamber studies, wherein spring wheat was grown at ambient and twice ambient atmospheric CO2 concentrations in combination with ambient and elevated ozone (O3) concentrations.
 They found that the elevated O3 treatment had little effect on growth and yield, suggesting that either the O3 concentrations employed in the studies were not high enough to elicit a negative response in the specific cultivar tested (Minaret) or that the cultivar was highly tolerant of ozone.
 Consequently, elevated CO2 was the primary variable that influenced growth and yield; and it proved very effective in this regard, increasing aboveground biomass by an average of 37% (with a range of 11 to 128%) and grain yield by an average of 35% (with a range of 11 to 121%).

 Tiedemann and Firsching (2000) grew spring wheat from germination to maturity in controlled environment chambers maintained at ambient (377 ppm) and enriched (612 ppm) atmospheric CO2 concentrations and ambient (20 ppb) and enriched (61 ppb) atmospheric O3 concentrations.
 The extra CO2 increased mean photosynthetic rates at both O3 concentrations, with the greatest absolute photosynthetic rates and the largest CO2-induced percentage increases in photosynthesis being observed in the elevated CO2/elevated O3 treatment.
 Total grain yield was also greatest in the high CO2/high O3 treatment, with the elevated CO2 increasing total grain yield at high O3 by 38% relative to that observed at ambient CO2 and elevated O3.
 Moreover, the absolute value of total grain yield in the high CO2/high O3 treatment was not significantly different from that produced at ambient O3, regardless of the atmospheric CO2 concentration.
 Thus, the deleterious effects of ozone on photosynthesis and yield were completely ameliorated by atmospheric CO2 enrichment in this study.